 Successive US administrations have committed to its development, seriously hampering international efforts towards nuclear disarmament.
 The system is a particularly contentious issue between the US and Russia, with the latter concerned that the system surrounds and threatens its territory.
-The UK plays a crucial role in the missile defence system.
+The UK plays a crucial role in the missile defence system with key bases at Fylingdales and Menwith Hill.
 CND is concerned that there is no public or parliamentary debate about that role, which makes our country a prime target in any US-led wars.

 Missile defence has nothing to do with global security but everything to do with US global dominance.
 It is the ‘shield’ that complements a US-led nuclear sword and is generating a new nuclear arms race.
-Moreover, although described as a ‘defence’ system, it actually allows for the capability to make first-strike attacks without fear of retaliation.
-Missile defence installations in Europe are seen as aggressive moves that are severely obstructing any further progress on nuclear arms reduction – this is particularly important with the ongoing crisis in Ukraine and the strained relationship with Russia.
+This is because, although described as a ‘defence’ system, it actually enables first-strike attacks to be made by the US without fear of retaliation.
+An attack can be launched and the missile defence system will block any retaliation.
+This ends the notion of ‘mutually-assured destruction’ – the balance of terror that is supposed to prevent nuclear weapons ever being used.
+As a result of this, missile defence installations in Europe are severely obstructing any further progress on nuclear arms reduction between the US and Russia.
+This is particularly damaging given the ongoing crisis in Ukraine and the strained relationship with Russia.

 How it all started

-The current forms of US Missile Defence began with Ronald Reagan’s so-called ‘Star Wars’ speech in 1983 in which he proposed the development of a system that would make nuclear weapons ‘impotent and obsolete.’
-He had been persuaded that it was possible to build a shield that would protect the United States from a missile attack from anywhere in the world.
+The current forms of US Missile Defence began with Ronald Reagan’s so-called ‘Star Wars’ speech in 1983, in which he proposed the development of a system that would make nuclear weapons ‘impotent and obsolete.’
+Reagan had been persuaded that it was possible to build a shield that would protect the United States from a missile attack from anywhere in the world.
 The Strategic Defence Initiative (SDI) was implemented as a result and involved research and development into various kinds of speculative and extremely expensive technology such as ground and space-based interceptor missiles, energy beam and laser weapons.
 The command and control of these components would be coordinated through a global satellite system.

 In 2001, President George W. Bush announced that the US would unilaterally withdraw from the Anti-Ballistic Missile (ABM) Treaty with Russia in order to further develop, test and deploy missile defence technology.
-The ABM Treaty was an important, landmark agreement which had been up until this point a massive success in preventing the deployment of missile defence systems.
+The ABM Treaty was an important agreement which had been a massive success in preventing the deployment of missile defence systems.
 President Bush insisted that the US needed missile defence in case terrorists or ‘rogue’ states such as Iran or North Korea were ever to obtain missiles able to reach them.

 Obama: A shift in strategy

-Donald Trump: Plans accelerate
+Donald Trump: no constraints

-At the 2010 Lisbon Summit NATO members decided to extend this system by linking together the satellite, ship, radar and interceptor systems of different states into a missile defence system under NATO command and control.
-This would then be joined with the US systems to cover the entire territory of 28 nations and a combined population of up to 900 million.
+At the 2010 Lisbon Summit, NATO members decided to extend this system by linking together the satellite, ship, radar and interceptor systems of different states into a missile defence system under NATO command and control.
+This would then be joined with the US systems to cover the entire territory of 29 nations and a combined population of up to 900 million.

-The 2016 Warsaw Summit declared the system in Europe as having an ‘Initial Operational Capability’.
-Current parts of this system include the command and control centre at NATO’s Air Command HQ in Ramstein Germany; four US missile defence destroyers based at Rota in southern Spain; a forward-based early-warning radar at Kürecik in Turkey and an ‘Aegis Ashore’ missile site in Deveselu, Romania.
-Further ‘Aegis Ashore’ missiles are due to be stationed in Poland at the Redzikowo military base in 2018.
-NATO claims that this system is needed to counter threats to Europe by Iran and North Korea, but neither country has actually threatened Europe and the real target is more like to be Russia which has repeatedly expressed concern about this undermining of its deterrent capabilities and has withdrawn from arms control talks as a consequence.
+The 2016 Warsaw Summit declared the system in Europe as having an Initial Operational Capability.
+The command and control centre has been set up at NATO’s Air Command HQ in Ramstein, Germany; four US missile defence destroyers are based at Rota in southern Spain; a forward-based early-warning radar is operational at Kürecik in Turkey and Romania hosts an Aegis Ashore missile site in Deveselu.
+Further Aegis Ashore missiles are due to be sited at the Redzikowo military base in Poland, which is nearing construction.
+In 2019 a THAAD system was integrated into the NATO system while temporarily sited at Deveselu during an upgrade of the Aegis Ashore system.

 The UK is crucially involved through two bases in Yorkshire, at Fylingdales and Menwith Hill.
 Fylingdales is one of five US Ballistic Missile early warning radar stations across the world.
 Despite major public and political opposition on the grounds of international security and local health concerns, the British government gave permission for Fylingdales to be used as part of the US missile defence system in 2003.
 This joint US Air Force and RAF base in North Yorkshire detects enemy missiles and initially determines their intended trajectories, allowing interceptor missiles to be targeted and eventually fired from other locations to knock them out.